This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 It can trigger withdrawal symptoms if use is abruptly stopped.
 Common side effects are depression, sedation, and cognitive difficulties.

-One study that investigated the use of diazepam in children found that most children saw positive benefits and minimized adverse outcomes when given one dose before bedtime.[4]
 The medication helped their muscles relax so they could engage in therapeutic stretching before bed.
-The effects of the stretching lasted into the following day, and there was no sedation reported after waking up the next day.
+The effects of the stretching lasted into the following day, and no sedation was reported after waking up the next day.

 Other Muscle Relaxants

 Flexeril is another less common muscle relaxant for CP.
-It is indicated for muscle spasms and may cause drowsiness, nausea, stomach upset, dizziness, diarrhea or constipation.
+It is indicated for muscle spasms and may cause drowsiness, nausea, stomach upset, dizziness, diarrhea, or constipation.

 Lifelong Financial Assistance for Your Child's Birth Injury